andersthemagi/magicalmusings.github.io/README.md

 ## Pull Requests and Contributions

-Contributions are more than welcome on this project!
+Feedback and contributions are more than welcome on this project!
 All contributors are expected to be following the [Contributor Covenant.](https://www.contributor-covenant.org/) You can find information on what that entails in the ```code_of_conduct.md``` file located in the main directory.

 In general, I follow the "fork-and-pull" Git workflow.